December 13, 2017 at 3:52 PM

 As 2017 draws to a close, we reflect back on the year of credit.
 Some of the key themes that featured this year for us included:

-Collections remained a primary focus for our clients in South Africa yet again in 2017.
-Whereas the collections space has been almost entirely operational, we’ve seen many collections departments and agencies introduce more analytical advances (right-time-to-call, for example) and collection coaching bots (Agent-X, for example).
+- Collections remained a primary focus for our clients in South Africa yet again in 2017.
+Whereas the collections space has been almost entirely operational, we’ve seen many collections departments and agencies introduce more analytical advances (right-time-to-call, for example) and collection virtual assistants (Agent-X, for example).

 As we mentioned in our previous post on our Top Machine Learning Blogs for 2017, we are using a different approach this year.
 Instead of compiling our usual list of Top 10 blog posts, we are tailoring our year’s top blog collections to the blogs you want to read and clustering them by topic.